Neko

 * Hostile Interaction - When a freshie, your greatest potential is to stunlock hostiles with your maxed out freshie stamina.
 By chaining heavy attacks on another player successfully you can stunlock someone into unconsciousness or death.
 This is why your goal in your spawntown is to loot for everything it's got, which will hopefully be a gun somewhere and some ammo.
 When looting, make some room for items you can use against other players if threatened, like rope, duct tape, hand cuffs, barbed wire, and burlap sacks.
 Tying up survivors that you've knocked out and having a conversation with them can let you gain a friend, or let you know you should kill them.
 They may also shoot you as soon as you let them go even if they're nice, so maybe take their guns from them as a precaution and give it back when you've established trust.

 * Low Calibers - Sporters and MK IIs are not lethal weapons against survivors unless you have a fully loaded mag, and even then I don't think the shock would make them pass out from your gunshots, instead giving them an extreme amount of bleeds you can then terrorize them with.
 All other guns chambered in something other than .22 has a higher chance of knocking them out.
 Keeping them from bandaging will be your next mission, trying to make them bleed out.
-Don't confidently peek once you hear the bandaging noise, as they may animation cancel and try to shoot you pushing them.
-Throwing items to psyche them out, running up on them and leaving, and otherwise trapping them are your options from there.
+If you hear them bandaging you have a chance to push, but they may animation cancel if they hear you approaching and try to shoot you.
+You could attempt to psyche them out of bandaging by talking to a fake teammate, throwing items as if they were grenades, running up on them and leaving, etc. If you keep them from bandaging they will eventually pass out.

 * Keep an Eye on Survivors - Listen closely for gun drawing sound effects through walls when you’re talking to someone.
 If they’re right in front of you, keep an eye on their hands.
 If they have a gun out, ask them to put it away.
 Players with guns in their hands don’t immediately mean they’re not friendly, but hip firing in this game is incredibly fast.
 Keep in mind that players know freshies have nothing to lose.
 Players that feel the need to kill you will do it no matter how much of a true threat you are to them.